 Bachelor of Science in IE and Logistics Management

 |Postgraduate Level||Advanced Diploma of Industrial Automation

 Master of Engineering (Industrial Automation)

 MS in General Industrial Engineering

 MS in Industrial Engineering and Logistics Management

-There are various universities and colleges abroad which offer graduate and postgraduate programmes in Industrial Engineering.
-The following table elucidates some of the major renowned universities around the world that provide industry-focused curriculum and exposure to students wanting to establish their career in this field:
+There are various universities and colleges abroad which offer graduate and postgraduate programs in Industrial Engineering.
+The following table elucidates some of the major renowned universities around the world that provide industry-focused curricula and exposure to students wanting to establish their careers in this field:

 |Georgia Institute of Technology, US|

 |Tallinn University of Technology, Estonia|